 Nuevo Leon Mexico Travel Guide

-General Mariano Escobedo International Airport (MTY) is Monterrey's main airport, located approximately 24 kilometers (15 miles) to the new england area of downtown.
+General Mariano Escobedo International Airport (MTY) is Monterrey's main airport, situated about 24 kilometers (15 miles) to the upper east of downtown.

 MTY has three terminals (A, B, C) with transport buses connecting them.
 The airport has restaurants, cafes, duty-free shops, and other services.